 Continuing my interview with well-known novelist Karen Maitland, I asked her about writing collectively and how her studies and personal interests have contributed to her books.
-Karen is an authority on ’hidden’ medieval history, has several historical thrillers published by Penguin and Headline, and will be on the panel in two discussions at the Historical Novel Society Conference, 2nd – 4th September.
+Karen is an authority on ’hidden’ medieval history and has several historical thrillers published by Penguin and Headline.

 Leslie: You are a member of the Medieval Murderers authors’ group.
 How did that involvement begin and develop?
 What were the differences in writing a shared book, HILL OF BONES, as opposed to sole authorship?